With Prejudice

 With Prejudice is a 1983 Australian film directed by Esben Storm and starring Terry Serio and Chris Haywood.
 The screenplay concerns the three men arrested for the Sydney Hilton bombing.

+Production

 The film was shot over 18 days.
 Ebsen Storm says he argued with the producer over the film but he still liked the end result a lot, calling it "one of those tax scam movies that ended up not being too bad".